libre-computer-project/libretech-overlays/README.md

 UART A
 ------

+Pinout :
-TX will be on 7J1 Header Pin 8
+ - TX will be on 7J1 Header Pin 8
-RX will be on 7J1 Header Pin 10
+ - RX will be on 7J1 Header Pin 10
-CTS will be on 7J1 Header Pin 16
+ - CTS will be on 7J1 Header Pin 16
-RTS will be on 7J1 Header Pin 18
+ - RTS will be on 7J1 Header Pin 18

 ```
 # overlay.sh add libretech-cc-uarta